pratinav/dsmun18.com/committees/disec.md

 permalink: /committees/disec/
 title: Disarmament and International Security Committee
 ---
-- Review of the Non-Proliferation Treaty with special disclosure to full disclosure
+- Review of the Non-Proliferation Treaty with special reference to full disclosure